sharebears/pulsar/ROADMAP.md

 # Issues
 - [x] Refactor the tests
 - [ ] Forums system

 - [ ] Add tests for all lowercased schemas and convert them to uppercase
+- [ ] Take cache tests out of views and move them into model tests
+- [ ] Generally reduce the amount of shit in view tests

 - [ ] Script to analyse permission usage--iterate through all files and compile list of require_permission, assert_permission, choose_user, has_permission and compare with
       get_all_permissions() | https://stackoverflow.com/a/25181706

 - [ ] Should invite codes be stored in the URL?
+No!
+Query parameters!

 - [ ] No authentication and no route should raise a 401, same with required_permission no authentication, although should still allow masquerade (not a 404 (can confuse clients))

 - [ ] Need basic permissions access split from advanced (forums, wiki, torrent edit, irc)
 - [ ] Need a way to serialize basic permissions for moderators

 - [ ] Typing Stubs
+- [ ] Hypothesis property testing for the schemas and validators
 - [ ] Review HTTP codes in documentation and the return values